Animal and Plant Health Inspection Service, USDA.

 (4) Minimize the burden of the collection of information on those who are to respond, through use, as appropriate, of automated, electronic, mechanical, and other collection technologies; e.g., permitting electronic submission of responses.

-Respondents: Growers, appliers of pesticides, State department of agriculture personnel.
+Respondents: Growers, pesticide appliers, and State department of agriculture personnel.

 Estimated annual number of respondents: 110.